API Security Testing

-APIs are not only the backbone of modern application architecture, but they are also key when it comes to maintaining security.
-Typically, a company’s most valuable data all lives behind an API.
-Delivering secure applications is reliant on ensuring that the backing APIs do not have any security vulnerabilities.
+APIs are not only the backbone of modern application architecture, but they are also vital for maintaining security.
+Typically, a company’s most valuable and sensitive data all lives behind an API.
+Delivering secure applications relies on ensuring that the backing APIs do not have any security vulnerabilities.

 Delivering secure APIs, however, is easier said than done.
 APIs sit at the intersection of teams and typically see rapid iteration as software is built and improved.
 Ensuring API security raises questions such as: